-Hollow stem is a physiological condition that occurs within the main supporting stem that holds up your cabbage, broccoli, or cauliflower.
+Hollow stem is a physiological condition that damages the main supporting stem that holds up your cabbage, broccoli, or cauliflower.
 At first, small cracks develop in the center of the main stem.
-As the stem grows, the cracks enlarge, creating cavities that are prone to pest infestations and disease, especially rotting.
+As the stem grows, the cracks enlarge, creating cavities prone to pest infestations and diseases, especially rotting.

-If you cut open the stem of a plant that seems affected by hollow stem, the damage is obvious.
+The damage is conspicuous when you cut open the stem of a plant with hollow stem.

 Causes of hollow stem

-Too much nitrogen and hot temperatures are a bad combination for cole crops.
-The nitrogen causes rapid growth, but the heat puts too much strain on these cool weather crops.
-As cracks develop within the stem, pith is lost and the stem becomes weakened.
-This allows pests and disease to enter, damaging your harvest.
+Too much nitrogen and hot temperatures are bad news for cole crops.
+The nitrogen causes rapid growth, but the heat puts too much strain on these cool-weather crops.
+As cracks develop within the stem, the pith is lost, and the stem weakens.

 Hollow stem and boron

-For many years, boron deficiencies were blamed for hollow stem.
+For many years, botanists and gardeners blamed boron deficiencies for hollow stem.
 We now know that this is not true.
-If there is a boron deficiency and hollow stem has occurred, you will be able to see darkening around the edges of the damaged area, but the deficiency does not cause the condition.
-If you suspect your soil is deficient in boron, send a sample in for a soil test.
+Boron deficiencies darken the edges of areas damaged by hollow stem, but the boron deficiency does not cause the disorder.
+If you suspect your soil is deficient in boron, send a sample to a lab for an inexpensive soil test.

 Preventing hollow stem